wellcomecollection/platform/storage/bagger/README.md

 These last two arguments will increase the time the update process takes and are not necessary for checking the bagging and ingest processes.

+## Dashboard and reporting

+### Initial population

+To be run once each for the storage and production Dynamo status tables:

+`. migtool.sh ensure-population --filter ''`

+This ensures a row for every b number in the synced bucket.
+It can be run again later, when the synced bucket is re-synced.
+Running this means the percentage complete stats are real.

+### Generate dashboard reporting model

+To be run on a cron job for each of the staging and production environments, perhaps every 5 minutes unless it turns out to take too long:

+`. migtool.sh make-report`

+This scans the entire status table and assembles a blob of JSON containing summaries of the batches.
+This gets saved in S3.
+The dashboard reads this single S3 object to build the view for reporting.

+### Typical process

+The batch and ingest processes record information to the status table when they are running, but not every important piece of information will be gathered this way.
+The update process needs to be run,

+* Run a batch job (bagging, or ingesting) for filter f at time t1 (e.g., at midnight)
+* Run an update job for filter f at time t2, where t2 is beyond the time you expect the batch job to have finished (e.g., in the morning)

+The dashboard is able to take a guess at whether the information for a given batch is up to date (has been updated), by comparing batch event timestamps written during the batch process with the timestamp the update_status process adds to the status table.

 ## Useful ways of managing errors